-The Municipal Building Maintenance budget is up 0.3% or \$300 compared to the prior year.
-This is a result of prior year actual spending and continued routine maintenance.
+The Municipal Building Maintenance budget is up 0.2% or \$200 compared to the prior year.
+This is a result of increases in property insurance.

 SPECIAL REVENUE, CAPITAL, DEBT SERVICE, ENTERPRISE AND FIDUCIARY FUNDS

 121 - 911 FUND

 The Illinois Emergency Telephone System Act establishes the number "9-1-1" as the primary emergency telephone number for use in this State.
 The Act encourages units of local government to develop and improve emergency communication procedures and facilities in such a manner as to be able to quickly respond to any person calling the telephone number "9-1-1" seeking police, fire, medical, rescue and other emergency services.